-When you’re trying to find elder care communities, you may struggle with what type of senior living (or residential care) is most suitable to your loved one.
-While we provide comprehensive pages on the different types of senior care, this article can help assess the differences between facilities so you have a better idea of where your senior best fits.
+When you’re trying to find senior care communities, you may struggle with what type of senior living (or residential care) is most suitable to your loved one.
+While we provide comprehensive pages on the different types of senior care, this article can help assess the differences between facilities so you have a better idea of where your loved one best fits.

 Adult Family Homes